PortalRex/Flow.Launcher.Plugin.Notion/README.md

 - All data is cached and stored locally for optimal performance
 - Prioritizing user privacy and security

+## Notion API Compatibility

+- The plugin now targets Notion API version `2025-09-03`.
+- Notion introduces **data sources** for synced databases.
+The plugin automatically migrates existing cache files and relation settings, but every integration token must be re-shared with the desired pages or data sources inside Notion.
+- When you update your token, share at least one page or database with that integration.
+Without sharing, Notion will return `401 API token is invalid`.

 # Commands

 - `@` To select database